department-of-veterans-affairs/vets-design-system-documentation/src/_about/maturity-scale.md

 <h3 id="best-practice">Use: Best Practice</h3>

-The component or pattern is:
+The component or pattern:

-* Out in production for a year or more
+* Has been out in production for a year or more
 * Has no significant issues filed against it (accessibility and usability are solid)
 * Is in use in multiple projects and works well in multiple contexts
 * Has supporting research